KevinJ-hub/Fitness-Website/README.md

 # FITNESS WEBSITE

-This a project made by [Kevin Joshi](https://github.com/KevinJ-hub).
+This is a project made by [Kevin Joshi](https://github.com/KevinJ-hub).
 The website has 4 major pages (Home, Blog, Shop, Profile).
 The whole website has been made flexible and has been developed for desktop and mobile devices.